- Compile Graph codes and perform basic tests using local debugging.

 In the actual development process, an example (such as SSSP) is often copied and then modified.
 In this example, only the package path is changed to package com.aliyun.odps.graph.example.

 In an Eclipse environment, right-click the source code directory (the src directory in the figure) and select Export > Java > JAR file to generate a JAR package.
 Select the path for storing the target JAR package, for example,

 - Use the MaxCompute console to run SSSP.
 For more information about the related operations, see Run Graph in “Quick start”.

 MaxCompute Graph supports the local debugging mode.
-You can use Eclipse to perform breakpoint debugging.
+Use Eclipse to perform breakpoint debugging.

 - Download an odps-graph-local maven package.